lupyuen/lupyuen.github.io/src/avaota.md

 </p>

-# Fix the NuttX Memory Map
+# Fix the Memory Map

 _Arm64 MMU won't turn on.
 Maybe our Memory Map is incorrect?_